top of page

 girl sitting alone on a couch - lonely

 Loneliness isn't solely about the amount of time we spend in solitude; it's more about how we feel during that time.
-When the lonely feelings take hold it is accompanied by a chorus of self-criticism.
-The feelings are accompanied by an inner dialogue that tells us that we are alone because we are unwanted or unloved by the people around us.
-This inner dialogue actually ends up pushing us further away from others.
-Although, this inner dialogue might make you feel like it, feeling lonely doesn't mean something is wrong with you.
+New research (Zeas-Siguenza et al., 2025) suggests we should view loneliness as a "biological warning system," much like hunger or thirst, that signals a need for connection.
+When these lonely feelings take hold, they are accompanied by a chorus of self-criticism.
+This inner dialogue tells us we are alone because we are unwanted or unloved, which actually pushes us further away from others.

 Chronic loneliness carries serious consequences, including compromised sleep quality, weakened physical health, and increased mortality risk.
 On the mental health front, it's associated with depression, timidity, memory distortions, and a tendency to focus on exclusion rather than inclusion, which fuels the critical inner voice.
 A lonely brain reacts differently to positive events, dampening the response to positivity and filtering the world through a negative lens.
 Loneliness can lead to a skewed perspective, making situations appear hopeless and the external world seem menacing or uncontrollable.